-2. No review of recordings
+3.2.No review of recordings

 For Critical Incidents, the procedures relating to review of audio and visual data in P&P 7-810 apply.
-For other level 3 reportable force, members shall not review any recordings including body worn camera footage prior to being interviewed or completing use of force documentation, unless doing so is necessary to address an immediate threat to life or safety while in the field.
+For other level 3 uses of reportable force, officers members shall not review any recordings including body worn camera footage prior to being interviewed or completing use of force documentation, unless doing so is necessary to address an immediate threat to life or safety while in the field.
 This does not prohibit supervisors from reviewing recordings when conducting their required reviews (P&P 5-303).